 In March 2024, the Division of Public Works management team went through a TOPS facilitated Strategic Planning process.
 During the process we established five strategic directions we wanted to move in for the future.
 These are outlined at the end of this report.
 Each strategic direction has been assigned to a team to further develop and plan.
-The teams will start acting on the new directions beginning in the fourth fiscal quarter of the year (July - September).
+The teams have begun to layout their action plans for the FY25 initiatives.
 We will continue reporting on the current goals until the first fiscal quarter FY25.
 The new strategic directions can be seen at the end of this report.